GRIDAPPSD/CIMHub/ieee9500/original_dss/README.md

 ## Directory of Files

-* _Archive_ contains unused files for the original 8500-node model, and earlier versions of the 9500-node model

-* _AddBusXY.py_ fills in missing XY coordinates
 * _BusCoords.dss_ gives XY coordinates for all 12.47kV nodes
 * _LatLongCoords.dss_ gives latitude/longitude coordinates for all primary and secondary nodes